 A brief clip uploaded to YouTube can help with remote networking or a job search.
 You can then send the link in a speculative email if you're currently unavailable to meet in person.

 Make the clip:

 - don't read out your CV or use bland cliches

-- be specific about what you can offer or tell a relevant story which demonstrate a strength or personal quality
+- be specific about what you can offer or tell a relevant story which show a strength or personal quality

 More useful information